Planning Your Stay Abroad

 What is Exchanges Worldwide?
 The University of Bern has exchange agreements with a variety of universities worldwide.
 The exchange is possible for one or two semesters within an academic year.

 Financial Support and Cost: study and accommodation fees will vary depending on the university you choose.
+You pay the normal tuition fees in Bern.
 Please consult the websites of Exchanges Worldwide, the international office, and your chosen university for details.

 A number of universities in English-speaking countries have agreements with the University of Bern through “exchanges worldwide:” They include: